opensafely/documentation/docs/install-macos.md

 You're done!

 Now you can navigate to a research repo, on your local machine, and [use `opensafely` via the command line](opensafely-cli.md#using-opensafely-at-the-command-line).

+## Upgrading

+In theory you should be able to update opensafely with `opensafely upgrade`.
+However, if this doesn't work, you could try `pipx reinstall opensafely --python ~/.pyenv/shims/python3.10`, or ask tech support.